wezeku/encfs4win/README.md

 EncFS4win has been tested with the latest release of Dokan (v0.7.4), but has not yet been tested with the release candidates (v0.8.x).

+## Credits

+Special thanks to [vgough/encfs](https://github.com/vgough/encfs) and [freddy77/encfs4win](https://github.com/freddy77/encfs4win) for establishing the groundwork that made this project possible!